Shelter for the Homeless

 The San Diego Interfaith Shelter Network cares for short-term homeless men, women, and children by arranging shelter for them at churches throughout the county.
 Journey has participated in this effort for 5 years.
 Those helped are situationally homeless, loss of income or unanticipated expenses having left them temporarily homeless.

-From July 1 – 15, Journey will be hosting 12 or so homeless men, women and/or children for the 5th year as a part of JCC’s Annual Shelter.
+From Nov.
+30 – Dec.
+14, Journey will be hosting 12 or so homeless men, women and/or children as a part of JCC’s Annual Shelter.
 Our guests will spend the night in their short-term home and are gone during the day looking for work and taking care of business.
 There are tons of opportunities to serve people who need our help and friendship!

 What do we do?